nwjs/nw.js/docs/For Developers/Enable Proprietary Codecs.md

 !!! warning "License and Patent Fee"
     MP3 and H.264 codecs are licensed under the GPL in `ffmpeg` used by NW.js.
 Make sure your app are released with compatible license of GPL.
 And you also have to pay patent licensing royalties for using them.
 Consult a lawyer if you do not understand the licensing constraints and using patented media formats in your application.

+In recent versions of Chromium project, ffmpeg DLL was changed to be builtin.
+And we don't have license to redistribute the codec in question.
+So developers don't have any ways to get the codec without compiling.
+To make things easier, we build ffmpeg as a separate Dll.
+The Dll we distribute will not contain any proprietary codecs in question.
+Developers can recompile the Dll for themselves, which is much easier than compiling NW.
+Or they can get Dll from someone else [from the community](https://github.com/nwjs/nw.js/issues/4492).
+Note that developers can redistribute binaries containing proprietary codecs as long as they have the license.
+If a developer doesn't have the license, using this tip or moving to other solutions doesn't make him/her eligible to redistribute the codecs.

 In order to use MP3 and H.264, you'll need to compile ffmpeg with patch and corresponding options.

 **Step 1.** Apply following patch to `third_party/ffmpeg/ffmpeg.gyp` to make `ffmpeg` include the codecs: